MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

-## Test the connection between the VMs
+## Task 3: Test the connection between the VMs

 1. On the ManufacturingVM, open a PowerShell prompt.